njanssen/ArduinoAI/README.md

 ## Extras

 -   This project is a fork of the official [Arduino and AI](https://github.com/arduino/ArduinoAI) repository.
+-   For more details about the sensors found on the Arduino Nano 33 BLE and Arduino Nano 33 BLE Sense, check out the documentation written by [Shantam Raj](https://armsp.github.io/nano-33-ble-gen/)
 -   See the [License](LICENSE) file for license rights and limitations (GPL).
 -   Pull Requests are welcome!